Digital & Tech Glossary

 GDPR (General Data Protection Regulation)

-European privacy law governing how organizations collect and process personal data.
+European privacy law governing how organizations collect and process personal data, requiring explicit consent and enabling user control over their information.

 Gesture-Based Navigation